Starcounter-Jack/Addie/README.md

 # Addie

-A Modern Clojure based embeddable Lisp.
-Lightweight scripting language that is easy to port and integrate into existing C/C++ codebases.
-Focus on efficiency for functional programming.
+A Modern Clojure based embeddable functional Lisp.
+At least, this is the plan.

 *** JUST STARTED DEVELOPMENT.
 DOES NOT WORK YET ***